Why am I such a people-pleaser in my relationship?

 And yet, in the moment, something else takes over, doesn’t it?

-Your chest tightens, and a wave of anxiety floods you.
+Your chest tightens, and a wave of hesitation floods you.
 You say “it’s fine” when of course it’s not.
 And then you feel resentment simmering for days afterward.

 This is where most mainstream advice gets it wrong.

-At some point, usually early, your system learned that maintaining closeness required keeping the peace.
+At some point, your system learned that maintaining closeness required keeping the peace.

-Maybe being “easy,” agreeable, or emotionally attuned to how OTHER people are feeling and making sure you stay on their good side, was the way you stayed connected.
+Maybe being “easy,” agreeable, or highly attuned to how OTHER people are feeling—and making sure you stay on their good side—was the way you kept things stable.

-Over time, this solidifies into a core belief that lives below conscious thought:
+Over time, this solidifies into a core habit that lives deep below conscious thought:

-If I disappoint someone, I risk losing love.
+If I disappoint someone, I risk losing the connection.

-And sadly, once that belief is in place, your body does not experience boundaries as neutral or healthy.
+And sadly, once that default setting is in place, you do not experience boundaries as neutral or healthy.

-Because boundaries become equated with upsetting someone and not letting them get their way - thus you ‘disappoint’ them, and thus, you risk losing their love.
+Because boundaries become equated with upsetting someone and not letting them get their way—thus you “disappoint” them, and thus, you worry about losing the connection.

-There are other things going on too, like your own lack of self worth, but for the purpose of this article, let’s stick with the fear of losing love because you disappoint them.
+There are other things going on too, like personal self-worth, but for the purpose of this article, let’s stick with the hesitation around disappointing others.

 Let me give you one clear example.

-Imagine you want to say no to your partner - maybe they want time, sex, emotional labour, or a decision you’re not feeling good about.
+Imagine you want to say no to your partner—maybe they want time, emotional labor, or a decision you’re not feeling good about.

 Logically, you know it’s reasonable to say no.

-But the moment arrives, and suddenly your body reacts as if you’re about to do something risky.
+But the moment arrives, and suddenly you react as if you’re about to do something highly disruptive.

-Your heart rate increases, your thoughts race, and you start anticipating their reaction - disappointment, distance, tension.
+Your focus narrows, your thoughts race, and you start anticipating their reaction—disappointment, distance, tension.

 So you soften the no, or it becomes a maybe, or you explain it away.